paquettm/420-302-VA_A24/LABS/LAB4B_Python_and MQTT.md

 3. Save the file and exit the text editor.

-4. Run the subscriber program on the Raspberry Pi via SSH:
+4. Run the subscriber program on the Raspberry Pi:
 ```bash
 python3 mqtt_subscriber.py
 ```